threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 redirects_from:
 ---

 > It takes 3 days until the last thing you consumed leaves your body.
-Without a longer fast, your organs do not **ever** get the chance to rest.
+Without a longer fast, your organs do not **ever** get the chance to fully rest.

 ## A deep reset for both your body and mind